×

 Performance

 X86 processors have evolved and shown enhanced performance.
-Each new generation has become more efficient and faster than its predecessor.
+Each new generation has become more efficient and faster than its predecessor, making Solaris x86 deployments increasingly popular for enterprise environments.

 Compatibility